-Visions surveyed the cinemas of China and Hong Kong; commissioned shorts from Chantal Akerman and Marc Karlin; and profiled filmmakers like Sally Potter and Michael Snow .
+Visions surveyed the cinemas of China and Hong Kong; commissioned shorts from filmmakers including Chantal Akerman and Marc Karlin; and profiled Sally Potter, Paul Schrader and Michael Snow among many others.

-Large Door continued to produce a wide range of documentaries about media, politics and food until 1999, including Brazil: Beyond Citizen Kane, Angela Carter’s Holy Family Album and Distilling Whisky Galore, The Man Who Ruined the British Film Industry and Jo Spence’s Opening Up The Family Album.
+Large Door continued to produce a wide range of documentaries about media, politics and food until 1999, including Brazil: Beyond Citizen Kane, Angela Carter’s Holy Family Album, Distilling Whisky Galore, The Man Who Ruined the British Film Industry and Jo Spence’s Opening Up The Family Album.

 Interview and profile of experimental filmmaker Michael Snow from 1983.
 Includes extracts from ‘Back and Forth’, ‘Wavelength’, ‘La Region Central’, ‘So Is This’ and gallery piece ‘Two Sides To Every Story’.
 Made for Channel 4 ‘Visions’ and broadcast 19 January 1983.
 Interview: Simon Field; Director: Keith Griffiths.